Pir Bakran

-Pir Bakran (پیربکران) (Note: Also romanized as Pīr Bakrān; also known as Pīr Bāqerān; formerly Linjan (لنجان)) is a city in, and the capital of, Pir Bakran District (Note: Formerly Garkan-e Shomali District) of Falavarjan County, Isfahan province, Iran.
+Pir Bakran (پیربکران) (Note: Also romanized as Pīr Bakrān; also known as Pīr Bāqerān; formerly Linjan (لنجان)) is a city in, and the capital of, Pir Bakran District (Note: Formerly Garkan-e Shomali District) in Falavarjan County, Isfahan province, Iran.
 It also serves as the administrative center for Garkan-e Shomali Rural District.
 The city is southwest by road from Isfahan.

+History

+The villages of Fartkhun (فرتخون), Pava (پاوا), and Pir Bakran were merged to become the new village of Pir Bakran in 1991.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 10,851 in 2,934 households.
 The following census in 2011 counted 12,192 people in 3,665 households.
 The 2016 census measured the population of the city as 13,469 people in 4,209 households.

 Attractions

-It contains the mausoleum of Muhammad ibn Bakran, a Sufi saint who taught theology outside the existing structure at the site.
-The iwan was constructed to serve as his classroom, but was uncompleted at the time of his death in 1303.
+Pir Bakran is named after Muhammad ibn Bakran, a wali who died in 1303 and whose dargah was built by the Ilkhanate and completed in 1312.
+The iwan was initially constructed to serve as his classroom, but was incomplete when he died.
 The structure was later modified to function as his mausoleum.

-The ancient cemetery of the Jews of Esfahan is situated close to this complex.
-It contains tombs inscribed from the 2nd century AD.
+The ancient Jewish cemetery of Esfahan is situated close to this complex.
+It contains tombs inscribed from the 2nd century.
 The major mausoleum contains the tomb attributed to the biblical person Serah bat Asher.
-For Jews this is a place of pilgrimage.
+For Jews, this is a place of pilgrimage.